ladih/Candlestick-windows/README.md

 ## Goal

-The goal of this project is to build, compare, and evaluate machine learning models that identify trading opportunities based on historical candlestick data and signal candles.
+The goal of this project is to build, evaluate, and compare machine learning models that identify trading opportunities based on historical candlestick data and signal candles.
 Models are trained and tested over specific periods, and their performance is measured by metrics such as hit rate, mean return, and Sharpe ratio for the selected trades.

 ## Example run